Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/functional-breakout.md

 Why make a copy when you could just modify the existing object?
 The function would not be considered "pure" since it would be causing a side effect by modifying a value outside the function.

+Keep an open mind and make this a game of sticking to the rules of pure functions and immutable values.
+As you work ask yourself if a function has a side effect?
+If the answer is yes, ask yourself how you can avoid this.

+This is an open ended challenge, have fun and pay attention to the how this program differs from the OOP version!